salamanoureldean/UNO/README.md

 - Mahad Mohamed Yonis

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is intended strictly for educational and non-commercial purposes.